-If your Internet connection doesn’t seem to be the problem, check out the next fix.
+If your Internet connection doesn’t seem to be the problem, try the next fix.

 Another simple fix you can try is to change a browser.
 If you use another browser and find that Twitch doesn’t freeze anymore, then you know the browser you used before is the problem.

 Many users have been able to watch Twitch streams without freezes anymore after they modify their browser’s settings.
 Here are a few things you can do:

 - Clear cache in your browser.
 Take Chrome, for example, you’ll need to go to Settings and find Clear browsing data.
 Clear all of your browsing histories, cookies and caches then reopen your browser.
-The steps to do this should be similar in other browsers.
+The steps for other browsers are similar.

 - Disable your browser’s extensions.
 Look for unused or suspicious ones.
 You can disable the extensions one at a time to test the issue.
 If you find Twitch doesn’t freeze anymore after you disable a particular extension, then you know this extension is the problem.
 Consider uninstalling it or updating it then test the issue.

 - If you use Chrome, try turning off the hardware acceleration.

-If adjusting your browser’s settings doesn’t solve your problem, try the next fix below.
+If adjusting your browser’s settings doesn’t solve your problem, move on to the next fix.

 Consider using a VPN when your Twitch keeps freezing.
-When your web server is overcrowded, you can use a VPN to avoid a slow Internet connection.
+When your web server is overcrowded, you can use a VPN to avoid Internet throttling.
 Among all the options on the market, our best pick is NordVPN.
-It’s known for its fast speeds and top security features.
-Many use NordVPN for video streaming, such as on Netflix, Hulu, and of course, Twitch, and have given high ratings to it.
+It’s known for its fast speed and top security features.
+Many use NordVPN for video streaming, such as on Netflix, Hulu, and of course, Twitch, and have given high ratings to the service.